marc235/my_first_homepage/README.md

 <ul>
 <li><a href="index.html">Return Home</a></li>
 <li><a href="about_me.html">About ME</a></li><p> <font color> I am 13 years old I like Video Games, play soccer, and binge watch netflix. </font</P>
+<li><a href="science.html">My Science Project</a></li><p> For My Science project i want  to do my project on genetics and evolution.

-<li><a href="science.html">My Science Project</a></li><p>The Evolution  theory in biology says that the various types of plants, animals, and other living things on Earth have their birth   in other  types and that the little differences are due to modifications or adaptions  in past generations.  </P>
+ The Evolution  theory in biology says that the various types of plants, animals, and other living things on Earth have their birth   in other  types and that the little differences are due to modifications or adaptions  in past generations.  </P>
 </ul>